jenniferwagner18/brightspace-etl-dataflows/mastery-view.md

 ![ETL data flow for Return All Data for Mastery View as described in ordered list](https://jenniferlynnwagner.com/img/etl/domo-etl-outcomes.png)

-Note that Not Evaluated in the Mastery View is missing from the data sets since no there is no data to be saved.
+*Note that Not Evaluated in the Mastery View is missing from the data sets since there is no data to be saved.*